ludocode/onramp/docs/virtual-machine.md

 - argument in r1: address of a word at which to store the address of the allocation
 - return value in r0: actual size or an error code

 Allocates a large contiguous block of memory of at least the given size.
-The minimum size is 4 and the maximum size is 2147483647 (2^31-1) bytes.
+The minimum size is 4 and the maximum size is 2147483647 (2^31-1).
 (Larger sizes would have the high bit set which would be interpreted as an error.)

 The VM may allocate a block of any size up to the maximum as long as it is at least the given size.
-For example, the VM may round up the size to a multiple of some number (4 KiB or 1 MiB would be typical.)
+For example, the VM may round up the size to a multiple of some number (e.g. 4 KiB, 1 MiB, etc.)

 If successful, the address of the allocation is stored at the address in r1, and the actual size of the allocation is returned.

 The address of the allocation must be aligned to a word boundary, i.e. it must be a multiple of 4.
-(In other words the bottom two bits must be zero.)
+(In other words the bottom two bits of the address must be zero.)
 The actual size does not have to be a multiple of 4, although programs will typically request multiples of 4 and will round the resulting size down to a multiple of 4 ignoring any extra few bytes.

-On failure, nothing is stored to the address in r1, and `ERROR_UNSUPPORTED` or `ERROR_GENERIC` is returned.
-This can happen if there is not enough memory available on the platform or if no contiguous region of address space is available to satisfy the allocation.
+On failure, nothing is stored to the address in r1 and an error code is returned in r0:

+- If insufficient memory is available, or if no contiguous region of address space is available to satisfy the allocation, `ERROR_OVERFLOW` or `ERROR_GENERIC` is returned.

+- If some other error occurs, `ERROR_UNSUPPORTED` or `ERROR_GENERIC` is returned.

 The Onramp libc uses this to request large blocks of memory to back program calls to `malloc()`.
 It generally does not request blocks of memory smaller than 1 MB, although the bootstrap process may request as little as 256 kB.
+VMs typically round up the requested size to a multiple of 1 MB.

 This system call is optional.
-The VM may instead simply provide an initial chunk of memory large enough to accomodate the program's needs.
+The VM may instead simply provide memory at start large enough to accomodate the program's needs.